bs22iu/Enso_docstest/docs/index.md

 ![Untitled](assets/img/Untitled%2014.png)

+#### Multiple Choice Grid Row
-**Multiple Choice Grid Row** – for multiple questions using the same response option, such as a Likert You can include the response options at the top and repeat just the question stems in the rows.
+For multiple questions using the same response option, such as a Likert You can include the response options at the top and repeat just the question stems in the rows.

 - For the header row, enter the prompt, instructions, or question stem that you want to head up the grid rows.
 - Select **Header Row Only** for that